Learning for All Ages and All Nations on the Sunshine Coast

 In our places of learning,

-the Salish First Nations of the Sunshine Coast,
+the Salish Peoples of the Sunshine Coast,

-their languages, and their culture
+their languages,

-are acknowledged with respect.
+are acknowledged with gratitude and respect.

 Map Left: "The Salish Sea Map, Stefan Freelan, WWU, 2009"

-Acknowledgement of all Aboriginal people
+Acknowledgement of all Indigenous Peoples

 who live on the Sunshine Coast